Student Spotlight: Bradley Kirouac

 Because of his efforts, Student Life named Pride Alliance its Club of the Year and Kirouac received the Benjamin P. Hyink Student Leader of the Year Award.

 After graduating with his Associate in Arts degree, Kirouac transferred to Robert Morris University to pursue his bachelor’s degree in Business Administration with a concentration in management.
-He is the Chicago Market Manager for Burton’s Maplewood Farm.
+He is a general manager of Olive Mediterranean Grill in Lincoln Park.
+The restaurant has five locations and is currently going through an expansion to eight by next year.

 From sociology to business, Kirouac has found a way to make food enjoyable while focusing on the community aspects of the food industry in Chicago, satisfying his thirst for culture and business.
 He’s grateful to College of DuPage for the many opportunities offered to him, and he advises other students to get involved.